 Interview with Ghazala Kabani, Head of Clinical Operations in the U.S. at ExperTrials

 ExperTrials is happy to welcome Ghazala Kabani into its team.
 She will act as Head of Clinical Operations in the United States as well as Senior Clinical Project Manager.
 With more than 29 years of experience, Ghazala has had an outstanding career growth.
-In this interview, she explains how she went from being a public health nurse in Pakistan to a clinical trials professional in the U.S. She tells us about the positions she has held as Head of Clinical Operations at several leading pharmaceutical, biotechnology, and medical device companies, and how she finally made her dream of becoming an independent consultant come true.
+In this interview, she explains how she went from being a public health nurse in Pakistan to a clinical trials professional in the U.S. She tells us about the positions she has held as Head of Clinical Operations at several leading pharmaceutical, biotechnology, and medical device companies, and how she finally made her dream of becoming an independent Expert come true.
 Enjoy reading the portrait of this inspiring and ambitious woman professional!

 You grew up in Pakistan, but have worked most of your life in the United States.
 Can you tell us what led you from being a nurse in Pakistan to being a clinical trials professional in the United States?